jollytoad/ahx/docs/events.md

   have the same `detail` as the before event unless stated.
 - `ahx:<name>:veto` - if an operation was cancelled.
 - `ahx:<name>:error` - if an error occurred.

-**Common Details**

-Many `ahx:*:done` events carry rule and/or element changes in the event `detail`:

-- `detail.removedRules` - an array of all removed `AhxRule`s
-- `detail.addedRules` - an array of all added `AhxRule`s
-- `detail.removedElements` - an array of all Elements removed from the document
-- `detail.addedElements` - an array of all Elements added to the document

 ## `ahx:startObserver`